-Aristeia Capital L.L.C. bought a new stake in Credit Acceptance Corporation (NASDAQ:CACC - Free Report) during the first quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
-The institutional investor bought 545 shares of the credit services provider's stock, valued at approximately $281,000.
+Aristeia Capital L.L.C. purchased a new stake in shares of Credit Acceptance Corporation (NASDAQ:CACC - Free Report) during the first quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
+The fund purchased 545 shares of the credit services provider's stock, valued at approximately $281,000.

 Insider Transactions at Credit Acceptance